 Adebunmi Gbadebo is a visual artist who creates sculptures, paintings, prints, and paper using human hair sourced from people of the African diaspora.
 Rejecting traditional art materials, Gbadebo saw hair as a means to center her people and their histories as central to the narratives in her work.
 Born in New Jersey and based in Newark, Gbadebo first gained recognition in 2015 exhibiting in her first solo exhibition curated by Adrienne Wheeler at the Paul Robeson Gallery at Rutgers University, Newark, NJ while earning a BFA at the School of Visual Arts, NY.

-At the Clay Studio Adebunmi will be working on a new series, “Land for Sale” which focuses on True Blue Plantation in Fort Motte, South Carolina.
-In this series she will unearth the soil from True Blue Cemetery: the burial ground of my enslaved ancestors and transform the land into ceramic sculpture.
+At The Clay Studio Adebunmi will be working on a new series, “Land for Sale” which focuses on True Blue Plantation in Fort Motte, South Carolina.
+In this series she will unearth the soil from True Blue Cemetery, the burial ground of her enslaved ancestors, and transform the land into ceramic sculpture.
 The profit from this series will be used to buy back and maintain parts of True Blue Plantation so that its descendants will have access to this site – interrupting a cycle of lost information.
 Gbadebo is guided by suggestions and evidence that soil can be a repository for memory and a space can be healed by activating its history.

 Stay up to date on all things Clay Studio with announcements, invitations and news delivered straight to your inbox.